Acizza/bcnotif/README.md

   # How much (as a multiplier) the current listeners of a feed need to be above the saved average to set the unskewed average immediately
   Jump Required To Set: 4.0
 ```

+It is also worth noting that the coniguration file is reloaded on every update, so you do not need to restart the application after making changes to it.